YouriLangh/insecure-chat/README.md

 Session Fixation | Regenerate tokens/sessions on login XSS / Code Injection | CSP headers, escape/sanitize input, Helmet MITM | HTTPS/WSS, client pinning (optional), no mixed content

+### How does SocketMap work?

+For forced rooms, just IO.to(roomid)
+But for any new rooms, rooms are added to the socket for that user.